 - Click “Draw Your Signature”.

-- Use a digital pen, stylus, mouse or touchscreen to draw your signature on your laptop, PC or other device.
+- Use a digital pen, stylus, mouse, or touchscreen to draw your signature on your laptop, PC, or other devices.

 - Modify the style and thickness of your signature to your preference.